Swim University

 Seriously, keeping the right amount of water in your pool is essential for the plumbing system to function properly.

-When the weather’s hot, watch for the water the level to decrease due to evaporation.
+When the weather’s hot, watch for the water level to decrease due to evaporation.
 When it’s rainy, watch for the level to increase to the point where it covers the skimmers and interferes with the plumbing and circulation.

 And always remember that the water isn’t just what you swim in.
 It’s a big part of what keeps your pool and all its equipment and systems running smoothly.

 Properly caring for your pool entails a lot more than just testing the water and adding chemicals.
-Keeping your pool plumbing system in mind will help you maintain your clean, sparkling pool, and extend your equipment’s longevity.
+Keeping your pool plumbing system in mind will help you maintain your clean, sparkling pool and extend your equipment’s longevity.